airbird0421/traffic-sign-detection/notebook_file/writeup_template.md

 | traffic signals			| general caution      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-The accuracy on the test set of 94.9%.
-I think maybe providing more new images can get a hiher accuracy.
-I checked why the 5th (traffic signals) is predicted wrong.
-One reason should be that the traffic signal class only have about 500 samples, which is relatively lower that many other classes.
+The accuracy on the test set is 94.9%.
+I think maybe providing more new images can get a higher accuracy.
+I checked why the 5th (traffic signal) is predicted wrong.
+One reason should be that the traffic signal class only has about 500 samples, which is relatively lower that many other classes.
 The other reason is that it does look similar to the general caution sign.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)